 “Clean eating” means eating only organically grown foods — but does that translate to healthier?

 It comes as no surprise that the organic industry is a fan of the clean eating movement.
 Similar to the use of the “natural” label, they have motivated the narrative on this term.
 Keep in mind, there are no set rules or regulations when you eat “natural” or “clean.”
 You might remember, we recently investigated the natural label in order to clarify that “natural” doesn’t translate to healthier.

-Organic and therefore cleaner?
-Think again.
-The organic industry is deeply rooted in the clean eating trend, but as we discussed in the article Conventional or Organic?, organic doesn’t always mean less or no pesticide has been used to grow the food.
-It typically means that an organic pesticide was used, which can sometimes be less effective than conventional pesticide, not necessarily less toxic, and often requires more applications.
+Does organic mean “cleaner?”
+The organic industry is deeply rooted in the clean eating trend, but as we discussed in the article Conventional or Organic? organic doesn’t always mean fewer or no pesticides have been used to grow the food.

 What gets a bit trickier, however, is how to incorporate meat.
 How are you determining the cleanliness of your beef and poultry?
 Some diets recommend organic, grass-fed meat and poultry.
 But let’s think about this rationally— does feeding your cow grass really make its meat clean?

 Clean meat means meat that was produced using safe and regulated practices.
 It means animals that were harvested following the standards set by the USDA or respective governing organization of that country.
 It means meat that was inspected before entering the grocery store.
 And it means meat that won’t make you sick!
 The idea of “clean meat” being held to a different standard than our current global regulations would create a total disruption of our understanding of the food chain.
 This could lead to increased foodborne illnesses and would negatively affect the safety regulations that are already in place.
 Why are we trying to blur the food safety lines?
 It is harmful to our health!